-As Rusty’s warm personality and hospitality have contributed as much to making our stay special as that awesome pantry, we thought it might be interesting to chat to Rusty Irons about holiday rentals, what makes them special, Austin and other things.
+As Rusty’s warm personality and Texas hospitality have contributed as much to making our stay special as making that awesome pantry the best we’ve ever seen (and sampled!), we thought it might be interesting to chat to Rusty Irons about holiday rentals, what makes them special, how to be a star holiday rental host, cool Austin, and other things.

 Q. Why holiday rentals?